-Outdoor Adventure Camp (OAC) is an additional programing option within some of our camp sessions.
-During these sessions, campers who register for the OAC option will spend their week kayaking, sleeping in tents, cooking over fires, and participating in activities at St. Christopher.
+Outdoor Adventure Camp (OAC) is an additional programming option within some of our camp sessions.
+During these sessions, campers who register for the OAC option will spend their week kayaking, sleeping in tents, cooking over fires, and participating in activities at Camp Saint Christopher.
 The Session 4 OAC (grades 8-12) will leave St. Christopher property to explore the creeks and rivers of the Lowcountry.
 Campers will spend 3 days kayaking and camping on the Stono River.
 The Sessions 5 & 8 OAC (grades 6-8) campers will spend the majority of their week using St. Christopher as their base camp while participating in various activities in and around camp.
 These campers will also kayak and camp on Botany Island (an undeveloped island directly across the estuary from St. Christopher’s property) one night during the session.
 While these may be more rugged sessions than our traditional camp, the idea of the Outdoor Adventure Camp is to help campers escape their comfort zone, feel more vulnerable, and recognize their need for a Savior.
 Leaders will focus on helping the campers to identify their gifts for leadership as they have been given, and encourage campers to grow into those gifts.

 No, your child does not need any money during camp sessions.
 Room, board, and canteen items are included in the cost of the camp session.
-The gift shop is open (located in the Welcome Center) for business on session opening and closing days (weekdays), as there is no schedule gift shop time for campers during the session.
+The gift shop is open (located in the Welcome Center) for business on session opening and closing days (weekdays), as there is no scheduled gift shop time for campers during the session.

-No. It is the policy of Camp St. Christopher that no members of the camp community (campers, counselors, staff, etc.) smoke anywhere at any time on the campus.
+No. It is the policy of Camp Saint Christopher that no members of the camp community (campers, counselors, staff, etc.) smoke anywhere at any time on the campus.
 Campers in violation may be asked to call you to come and remove them from camp.
 The same policies hold for the use or possession of alcohol, illegal drugs, weapons, or e-cigarettes.

 Yes, we do have verifiable needs-based financial aid available.
 If assistance is requested, typically we provide 1/3 of the cost, ask the camper’s home church to cover 1/3, and the camper’s family to cover the remaining 1/3.
 If you need financial assistance, apply to camp; once you are registered, the application process for financial help can be completed.
 If aid is not available, we will provide a full refund of your application fee.

-Campers will be assigned to 1 of St. Christopher’s 17 beachfront cabins.
-Equipped with air conditioning, shower, and bathroom, each cabin sleeps 8 campers along with 1 staff member and counselor.
+Campers will be assigned to one of St. Christopher’s 17 beachfront cabins.
+Equipped with air conditioning, shower, and bathroom, each cabin sleeps 8 campers along with one staff member and counselor.
 Space is available for campers to store their luggage near their bunk.
 Campers need to pack a pillow, along with sheet and a blanket or a sleeping bag.
 The cabin is where your camper will sleep at night, get ready for activities during the day, have an afternoon siesta, and participate in a daily small group time.